tmpfs/strike/INSTALL.md

   && make installcheck
 ```

+At the end of the install target, `boilerplate.sh` is installed into PATH, if it already exists it is overwritten otherwise you will be presented with an interactive prompt to select where to install the file.

 The `make check` target is optional but recommended - it will run the test suite.

 Running the `installcheck` target is required to verify that the installation works as expected.